 - Click here for a calibrating tutorial video from Ice Slicer®

 Check calibration regularly so you don’t waste valuable product.

 Follow Supplier Recommendations

-Check with your deicer supplier for their recommended application rates and remember that further fine tuning.
+Check with your deicer supplier for their recommended application rates and remember that further fine tuning is necessary.

 Ice Slicer® application rates typically start around 150-200 pounds per lane mile, but can be increased or decreased as needed.